fokosun/webscrapa/README.md

 Most websites do not offer the functionality to save a copy of the data which they display to your computer.
 The only option then is to manually copy and paste the data displayed by the website in your browser to a local file in your computer - a very tedious job which can take many hours or sometimes days to complete.
 Web Scraping is the technique of automating this process.

+WebScrapa is a simple web scraper package written with PHP

 ##Installation